sgbstats/colours/README.md

-# My List of tasteful colours
+# My List of tasteful colours and other useful resources

 ## Generic
 |||||
 |---|---|---|---|